|Opioid atlas single map||Opioid atlas double map||Consumer summary (140 kb, PDF)|

 - What is the extent of polypharmacy in older patients who are using opioids?

-- What is the falls rate of older people in your DHB who are using opioids compared to those who are not?
+- How does the falls rate of older people in your DHB who are using opioids compare with the rate in those who are not?

-- What are the regular pain management medicines used for older people who have had a fall?
+- What regular pain management medicines are used by older people who have had a fall?

 Find My Patients query and clinical audit template

 Find My Patients allows you to run three different queries using your patient management system (PMS) to identify patients who received a strong opioid:

 - have diagnosed chronic obstructive pulmonary disease (COPD) (strong opioids are either contraindicated or have a caution) and